 Employee branding is the process of utilizing your employees as a potential way to grow your company brand online.
 While this might sound a little one-way in nature, when done right it can actually benefit both parties significantly.

-Not too long ago people had the epiphany that the potential reach of their employees brands could be rather significant, and in some cases eclipse their own.
+Not too long ago people had the epiphany that the potential reach of their employees brands could be rather significant, and in some cases eclipse their own, and they use software to manage these employees which you can find online click here for more.
 This led to tons of companies trying to find any way possible that would allow them to use their employees brands for profit.

 As you might expect, these attempts didn’t work out so well for long list of reasons (we’ll get into them in a moment).
 As a reaction to this many businesses abandoned their employee branding initiatives under the misguided assumption that they’re ineffective.